hsylife/helloSwiftAndroidWorld/README.md

 # helloSwiftWorld

-An android app implemented in RemObjects Silver for Swift.
+An android app implemented in Swift with RemObjects Silver.